Same-sex marriage in Louisiana

-Same-sex marriage in Louisiana has been legal since the U.S. Supreme Court's ruling in Obergefell v.
+Same-sex marriage has been legal in Louisiana since the U.S. Supreme Court's ruling in Obergefell v.
 Hodges on June 26, 2015.
-The court held that the denial of marriage rights to same-sex couples is unconstitutional, invalidating Louisiana's ban on same-sex marriage.
-The ruling clarified conflicting court rulings on whether state officials are obligated to license same-sex marriages.
-Governor Bobby Jindal confirmed on June 28 that Louisiana would comply with the ruling once the Fifth Circuit Court of Appeals reversed its decision in a Louisiana case, which the Fifth Circuit did on July 1.
+The Supreme Court held that the denial of marriage rights to same-sex couples violates the U.S. Constitution, invalidating Louisiana's ban on same-sex marriage.
+Obergefell clarified conflicting court rulings on whether state officials were obligated to license same-sex marriages.
+Governor Bobby Jindal, highly critical of the Supreme Court ruling, confirmed on June 28 that Louisiana would comply once the Fifth Circuit Court of Appeals reversed a federal court decision in a Louisiana case, Robicheaux v.
+George, which it did on July 1.
 Jindal then said the state would not comply with the ruling until the U.S. District Court for the Eastern District of Louisiana reversed its judgment, which it did on July 2.
 All parishes now issue marriage licenses in accordance with federal law.

+Louisiana had previously denied marriage rights to same-sex couples by statute since 1988 and in its State Constitution since 2004.
+Polling suggests that a narrow majority of Louisianans support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 52% of respondents supported same-sex marriage.